logeshwaranb1106/Multiclass-Fish-Image-Classification/README.md

-# 🐟 Multiclass Fish Image Classifica
+# 🐟 Multiclass Fish Image Classification

 A deep learning project focused on classifying fish species using Convolutional Neural Networks (CNNs) and transfer learning, wrapped in a user-friendly Streamlit web application.